-I often began many of my talks with the story of how I decided at 12 years old to be a lawyer.
+I often begin one of my talks with the story of how I decided at 12 years old to be a lawyer.
 People love hearing how someone decided so young what they wanted to do and the process she used to make it happen.
 It’s a feel-good story of how a little girl from the projects made good.

-But I didn’t just set out to prove him wrong – I set out to be as perfect in the pursuit of my dream as I knew how.
+But, I didn’t just set out to prove him wrong – I set out to be as perfect in the pursuit of my dream as I knew how.
 That seemed to work through high school, college, and law school.
-When a few things didn’t go as planned for me, it didn’t really matter because my little miss perfect mask was firmly in place.
-As long as things looked fine on the outside, I knew I was proving my father wrong.
+When a few things didn’t go as planned for me, it didn’t really matter because my little miss-perfect mask was firmly in place.
+As long as things looked fine, I knew I was proving my father wrong.

-So, I graduated from law school, passed the bar exam, and got my first job.
+Then I graduated from law school, passed the bar, and got my first job.
 With my mask firmly in place, I set out to live the perfect “young upwardly mobile professional life.”

-It wasn’t much longer after that, God made a reappearance in my life in a major way.
+If you’ve noticed I haven’t said much about God yet.
+Well, He made a reappearance in my life in a major way.

 As I read those verses, God reminded me that I’m not in charge of my life – He is.
-Putting faith in myself is what led me to live a quest for perfection.
-But there is no way I could ever be perfect – that’s why I have Jesus.
+There was no way I could ever be perfect – that’s why we have Jesus.
 Even though I was saved, I had effectively left Him out of my life.
 I had decided that I had the obligation and the power to make sure everything in my life was perfect – I was my own god.

 That evening, everything changed.
 God became first in my life again.
 And, I totally rededicated my life to Him.
 Things didn’t immediately change for me; but, I changed.
 One of the first things I did was to take off my mask.
 My time of trying to be perfect ended that night more than 30 years ago.